Certified Information Systems Auditor (CISA)

 - Code of Professional Ethics

-While there are no prerequisites for this CISA course, it is suggested that you have previous work experience in IS audit, control, assurance, or security, as previous professional work experience is required to become certified.
+While there are no prerequisites for this CISA course, it is suggested that you have previous work experience in information security audit, control, assurance, or security, as previous professional work experience is required to become certified.

 Why Get CISA Certification?

-Employees who are CISA certified are seen as knowledgeable, with skills including ensuring compliance, managing vulnerabilities, and instituting control.
-Additionally, benefits of achieving CISA certification include:
+Employees who are CISA certified are seen as knowledgeable, with skills including auditing information systems, ensuring compliance, managing vulnerabilities, and instituting control.
+Additionally, the benefits of achieving CISA certification include:

 - Automatic marketing of your expertise